Parvez13/Parvez13/README.md

 ### Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> , I'm Parvez

-I am a programmer and I have expertize listed in Python, Machine Learning, MySql, PostgresSql.
-I am passionate about technical content and other technology related stuff.

-I could to share my code and exercise files right here.

 <!--
 **Parvez13/Parvez13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.